runicscribe/worldbuilding-docs/dae-machina/culture/organizations/free_cities.md

 In addition to being a notable trade center (comparable to Eaosport, but not quite at large as Bridgeport or Haven), the city is also a respectable hub of magic.
 It hosts a guild of mages, not beholden to the Elyos Republic (unlike the AoM&MA).

-Prior to the Uon War, Kenford was a small port city between Vindel and Grandel, of little renown, though still quite old, having been founded in 2200 BC.
+Prior to the Uon War, Kenford was a small port city between Vindel and Grandel of little renown, though still quite old, having been founded in 2200 BC.
 During the Uon war, it was the base of a operations of renowned Mage-general, who established the Kenford Mages Guild in 30 BC.
 When the Free Cities split from the Elyos Republic in the aftermath of the war, he became the ruler of Kenford, and positioned the city as a center of arcane learning in the Free Cities, independant from the Elyos-controled AoMMA.
 Since then, its importance has increased significantly.
 The city is currently ruled by his son.

+Because Kenford's two neighboring cities are rather hostile to the 'fae, Kenford hosts a rather large population of 'fae, both transient and permanent residents.

 ### Layout